Skip to main content

 In our discussions we always come back to the theme of the need for greater humanity.
 To achieve this we need to put people who know what it is like to live in poverty at the heart of policy-making.
 A response to cost of living crisis designed with this group would look very different.
 It would be compassionate, recognising the fear and suffering that often lies beneath poverty, and appreciate the real efforts already being made just to try to make ends meet.
 Fundamentally, its ambition would be to allow people to thrive rather than just get by.

-This comment is part of the political mindsets topic.
+This comment is part of the cost of living topic.

 Find out more about our work in this area.